 “As the first dispatch academy in Michigan, we put Oakland County on the map for advanced dispatch training.
 Students have come to us for over 15 years from across the Midwest and Canada,” said Mary Griffin, 911 Dispatch Training Coordinator.

 In a field where it can take up to a year to get hired, and even longer to get certified, the 911 Dispatch Academy expedites the process for applicants.
 They receive the mandatory training in advance and are in courses with established dispatch agencies, which provide networking opportunities for students.
-Additionally, job placement services are offered to all graduates.
+Additionally, job career services are offered to all graduates.

 “Enrolling at the OCC 911 Dispatch Academy was the best thing I have ever done.
 Within two weeks I had a job at the Oakland County Sheriff’s Office,” said 2015 graduate Jessica Murphy.
 “It was money well spent.”